itscodenation/curriculum-13-14/lessons/03_Intro_to_version_control/TeachersNotes.md

 # Scripted Lesson 3: Introduction to Version Control

 -----------------
+**Reminder** Please have students log their attendance at scripted.org/attendance.

+**Review** In the last lesson, students learned how make files in a directory structure and were introduced to using a text editor.

-#### Goal: Learn about how to version source code and sync it with an external source
+**Goal**: In this lesson, students will set up a GitHub account, and will learn about how to version source code and sync it with an external source.  **Please note** that we will not be teaching students Git.
+We have asked each partner school to download the Github app, and they we will use this to help teach them the basics of version control.

-##What is Version Control
+##Discussion: What is Version Control?

+Start by asking the students if they've ever saved a file, and then realized that they wanted a previous version of the file?
+Sometimes in life, we wish we could go back to a certain point and revise something.
+We can't always do this in real life, but we can with computers!

 When we program, we often modify, replace, fix bugs, add features, etc. However, code is very tightly linked to itself.
 Even small changes can cause big repercussions and have effects we did or did not intend.
 Very often, we need to remember how things used to be in our code: how we wrote the function first, how the line worked before it started breaking, how the feature used to be implemented.

 To this end, we use version control.
 Because we break our code and lose information so frequently in successive saves.

+***Working in Teams***

-Also, we can't collaborate with others, unless we understand how divergent changes relate to a common source.
-If person A says change the first paragraph and person B says change the second, they need a way to agree on what the common document is that they are talking about.
+We can't work with others on our code, unless we understand how divergent changes relate to a common source.

+For example, if person A says change the first paragraph and person B says change the second, they need a way to agree on what the common document is that they are talking about.

-##Git
+Consider using Google docs as an example of this (Two people can work in the same google doc at the same time!)

+##What's Git?

 Our version control system, the one used by millions of programmers, is called Git.
 Basically, what git does is track every historical version of a document.
 We can move an entire file to an older version, we can move a single part of the code to an older version, and we can incorporate the changes of others into our code.
 We treat their changes the same way as we treat our older changes.
 They are simply recorded differences in some part of our code.

 Discuss the idea of a document or an essay and how you might edit a paragraph, revert to an older version, etc.

-##Github
+##How about Github?

 Github is the place that we store a copy of all our code and all these changes.
 This allows other people to see our record of changes, add their own, interleave their work with ours, copy our code to their computer, etc. It's both a way to share code as well as a way to collaborate.

+At this point, it might be a good idea to find a few sample github pages to show the students an example page.

 ###Have the students create a Github account
+Explain to the students that they will create github accounts.
+These accounts will host all of their projects going forward, and will be shared with potential internship partners.

+You should model the steps below for the students on a projector screen.
+Have support volunteers circulate to assist students.

-1. Have the students go to github.com
+1. Direct the students go to github.com
 2. Click the green "Sign up for Github" button
 3. Log in to your github account.
 4. On the right column, click the green "New Repository" button